wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-secure-custom-api/includes/2-secure-api-microsoft-identity.md

 #### Define scopes

 Once the app is registered, you can then define the delegated permissions, also called *scopes*, your API exposes.
-Scopes can be granted to users or applications depending on the scenario.

-You then will write the business logic within your web API to determine what is allowed or prohibited based on the scopes listed in the access token received in the HTTP request.
+You then will write the business logic within your web API to determine what is allowed or prohibited based on the scopes and user identity listed in the access token received in the HTTP request.

 Each scope has name & description properties for the user consent and admin consent.
 User consent is when a user grants an app permission to act on their behalf while admin consent is when a global tenant administrator grants the permission on behalf of all users or an application.